Ariane 6: Abandoned proposals

+Block 3

+A proposed Ariane 6 Block 3 was shelved by the European Space Agency in 2026.
+ESA said there was "no programme need or justification" for the upgrade.
+A major element of the proposed upgrade was a lightweight upper stage using carbon-fibre-reinforced polymer structures.
+The design was intended to reduce the upper stage's mass by several tonnes, allowing for greater payload capacity.

 Production

 In a January 2019 interview, Arianespace CEO Stéphane Israël said that the company would require four more institutional launches for Ariane 6 to sign a manufacturing contract.
 Launch contracts would be needed for the transitional period of 2020–2023 when Ariane 5 will be phased out and gradually replaced by Ariane 6.
 The company would require European institutions to become an anchor customer for the launcher.
 In response, ESA representatives said the agency was working on shifting the 2022 launch of the Jupiter Icy Moons Explorer from Ariane 5 ECA to Ariane 64, further indicating that there are other institutional customers in Europe that must put their weight behind the project, such as the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) or the European Commission.

 As of January 2019, Arianespace had sold three flights of the Ariane 6 launch vehicle.
 One month later, they added a satellite internet constellation launch contract with OneWeb to utilize the maiden launch of Ariane 6 to help populate the large 600-satellite constellation.

 On 6 May 2019, Arianespace ordered the first production batch of 14 Ariane 6 rockets.
+In late 2025, the company ordered long lead time components for 27 more Ariane 6 rockets, enough for launches to 2030.

 In 2024, Arianespace expected that their launch tempo would increase to six in 2025, eight in 2026, and stabilize at ten per year starting in 2027.